Minting art

 You also have the option to schedule the start time of your sale on KO.
 This option can be found in the minting form.

-- Time is ALWAYS in UTC - please get in contact on discord if you need help on this
+- Time is selected in local time and is shown in UTC below - please get in contact on discord if you need help on this

 - This cannot be changed once set

 - The timer is on-chain and cannot be circumvented by bypassing the website

 This will add a countdown timer to your artwork page.

 We added this feature to enable artists to be better able to build a hype cycle for their releases and even do group releases.
 This would also enable you to schedule multiple works to drop at the same time.

 # Promoting your work

 - Socials / make sure you are building a brand which collectors will recognise and fall in love with.

 - Be an active member of the scene by signing up for any competitions that are running and be active in the community Discord.
 Collectors are more likely to buy from a name they can recognise and someone they know is dedicated.